Wh1ppedKreem/BULLET/README.md

 # **EZToolkit**
 EZToolkit allows you to perform perform lengthy, cumbersome and constantly repeating commands with ease.
+It can:
+- Create msfvenom payloads
+- Setup a listener
+- Perform Nmap scans
+- Run SQLmap scans
-It can create msfvenom payloads, setup a listener, perform nmap scans, perform sqlmap attacks and even a soon to come DoS option for stress testing servers.
+- And perform a DoS attack for stress testing servers (COMING SOON)